VincentTide/django-channels-celery-example/README.md

 You can see an example deployment at <http://tasker.vincenttide.com>.
 Note that this deployment contains some extra stuff not covered in this repository.

-To run this project you will need to install Redis as the Channels layer backend and RabbitMQ as the Celery broker.
+To run this project you will need to install Redis.
+It is used both as the Channels layer backend and as the Celery broker.

 Then just run: